Ahmed Ali (Somali footballer): Club career

+In August 2023, Ali joined Nantwich Town alongside his brother Mohamud, the second time the brothers would be playing alongside one another following a spell at Northwich Victoria.
+He joined Hednesford Town in December 2023, departing to join Atherton Collieries in March 2024, reuninting with his brother Mo.

+In July 2024, Ali once again followed his brother Mo to a new club, Cymru North side Llandudno.

 International career

 On 22 November 2012, Ali made his debut for the Somalia national team in a friendly match against Ugandan club SC Villa.
 Three days later, he played his first international match at the 2012 CECAFA Cup in a 1–5 loss to Burundi.
 He also played in that tournament against Sudan and Tanzania.
 On 5 September 2019, he captained the side in a 1–0 win against Zimbabwe, marking Somalia's first ever FIFA World Cup qualification victory.

 Personal life

 His brother Mohamud Ali also plays for the national team.